2019 Forever Young Faves

 Multiple locations; hallmark.com

-There are several Hallmark locations throughout WNY, from Lockport to Akron to West Seneca.
-With a rich history of artistry and a passion for helping individuals form meaningful connections, Hallmark sells greeting cards, gifts, gift wrap, and much more for any occasion to show your loved ones how much you care in times of joy and sadness, and wrapping papers, gift bags, boxes, ribbons and bows for the perfect finishing touch.
+There are several Hallmark locations throughout WNY, from Lockport to Akron, with Annie’s Hallmark in West Seneca receiving many specific shout-outs in this year’s ballots.
+With a rich history of artistry and a deep passion for helping individuals form deep, meaningful connections, Hallmark sells greeting cards, gifts, gift wrap, and much more for any occasion to show your loved ones how much you.
 No matter who you’re shopping for or why, Hallmark has something to show the way you feel.
 Product selection and availability varies throughout the year.

 Favorite Clothing Shop: Kohl’s